 Herbs and Spices

 Have we caught your attention?
 If so, then it is a good idea to have a selection of ground spices and flavorings in your cupboard to prepare for these authentic Moroccan recipes.
 Some companies sell ‘Moroccan Spice Mix’, which is convenient, but not as creative an option as deciding the quantities yourself.
 More traditional herbs involve the following: saffron, mint, cinnamon, turmeric, cumin, pepper, coriander, fennel, cloves, and nutmeg.
 Choose any of them to create your custom, Moroccan spices.
 As for flavoring, lemon, pickle, Argan oil (which comes from a tree that only grows in Morocco), unrefined olive oil, and dried fruit are great options for boosting the taste of your meals.

 Let’s get to the fun part: cooking!
 One of two tasty appetizers that we will be covering is baked chicken wings with Moroccan dip.
 In order to make this dish, simply bake the chicken in olive oil, paprika, cumin, cinnamon, ginger, turmeric, salt, and pepper.
 The dip is made from a healthy blend of yogurt, lemon juice, mint, cilantro, honey, salt, and pepper.
 Another appetizer that is even healthier is a carrot dip.
 In a bowl of grated carrot, mix in olive oil, salt, pepper, garlic cloves, ground coriander seeds, ground cumin, ginger, chili powder, cinnamon, white vinegar, and fresh parsley for a small but powerful-tasting dish.

 The best Moroccan food includes options for all kinds of people.
-While meat such as beef, goat, lamb, chicken, and seafood are commonly used in Moroccan cooking recipes, vegetarian options are also popular amongst Moroccans.
+While meat such as beef, goat, lamb, chicken, and seafood are commonly used in Moroccan cooking recipes, vegetarian options are also popular among Moroccans.
 We will discuss both options briefly.
 Lamb meatball Tagine is a great, family-friendly option.
 Simply make meatballs out of minced lamb, lemon zest, spices, and onions.
 Then, fry olive oil with onions, ginger, chili, and saffron.
 Add lemon juice, stock, tomato puree, and olives.
 Finally, add the meatballs.
 Once these are cooked, serve with couscous or fresh bread.